The 17 Best Restaurants in Melbourne CBD to Book in 2025

 Best for Middle Eastern: Maha

-14/20Shane Delia’s acclaimed Middle Eastern fine diner might be housed in a dark and opulent sub-basement but it boasts food and service cruising at high altitude.
-A range of tasting menus offers a giddy parade of rustic-refined dishes, from Arak pickled cucumber to 12-hour lamb roasted shoulder with za’atar. .
+13/18Shane Delia’s acclaimed Middle Eastern fine diner might be housed in a dark and opulent sub-basement but it boasts food and service cruising at a high altitude.
+A range of tasting menus offers a giddy parade of rustic-refined dishes, from hummus with sundried tomato xo to slow-roasted lamb shoulder in spiced turmeric and cinnamon sauce.
 A strong selection of vegan dishes makes it a special occasion hotspot for the plant-based crowd.

 21 Bond Street, Melbourne; (03) 9629 5900